-Cave of Forgotten Dreamsby julie - Monday, December 19, 2011
+Cave of Forgotten Dreamsby Julie Horton - Monday, December 19, 2011

 Cave of Forgotten Dreams offers you a front row seat to explore the otherwise inaccessible paintings of the Chauvet cave in southern France.
 Directed and narrated by Werner Herzog and shot in 3-D this documentary is stunning and gives us a privileged glimpse at remarkable paintings from 30,000 to 35,000 years ago.

 The Chauvet cave was discovered in 1994 by three professionals, Christean Hillaire, Éliette Brunel, and Jean-Marie Chauvet for whom the cave is named.
 Chauvet, a park ranger working for the Minister of Culture had served as a custodian at other prehistoric sites and knew to take immediate steps to protect the cave’s interior which would uncover clues to its history.
 For instance, the cave floor reveals evidence of its last human visitor, a child, who left foot prints some 27,000 years ago.
 It is believed that shortly after this visit a landslide closed the cave opening for the next 25,000 years.

 Though the cave is not open to the public, Werner Herzog was given special permission by the French Minister of Culture to film inside following their strict guidelines which limited him to a crew of three who were only allowed to film for a total of six four hour days.
 The crew could use only battery-powered equipment that they themselves could carry and had to use special lights that gave off a limited amount of heat.
 In addition, they were required to stay on a two-foot wide walkway and weren’t allowed to touch the cave walls or floor.
 With the difficult shooting conditions it’s amazing that the results are so stunning.